-You’ll fall for its collection of fine chocolates and candies in traditional glass jars!
+You’ll fall for its collection of fine chocolates and candies presented in traditional glass jars!

-If you are an amateur of fine wines you’ll enjoy tasting them by the glass in the wine cellar they opened in 1880.
+If you're an amateur of fine wines, you’ll enjoy visiting the wine cellar they opened in 1880.

-You can enjoy window-shopping or simple take a short break in the lovely tearoom located in the centre of the gallery or at the Bistro Vivienne by the entrance on Rue des Petits Champs.
+You'll enjoy window-shopping or a short break at the Bistro Vivienne by the entrance on Rue des Petits Champs.